P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Automation - There are many ways of automatic crafting, farming, resource gathering and even construction.
 Thanks to EnderIO, Mystical Agriculture, and Refined Storage.

-* Building - This mod pack features many ways to build thanks to the mods Architect, ArchitectureCraft, Building Gadgets, Chisel, Chisel Unlimited, Chisel and Bits, Extra Bit Manipulation, Flat Colored Blocks, Little Frames, Little Tiles.
+* Building - This mod pack features many ways to build thanks to the mods Architect, ArchitectureCraft, Building Gadgets, Chisel, Chisel Unlimited, Chisel and Bits, Extra Bit Manipulation, Flat Colored Blocks, Little Frames, Little Tiles and Schematics.
 Anything you can think of and have the resources to make is possible.
 Save buildings and crafts and even export them.

 * Ever Scaling - Everything in the world scales.
 Enemies, Health, Hunger, Survival I would add TAN, but I do have a heart :D